neuroinformatics-unit/NeuroBlueprint/docs/source/specification.md

 # The specification

 :::{note}
-We mark specifications with ***keywords*** that should be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
+We mark specifications with ***keywords*** that should be interpreted as described by the [Network Working Group](https://www.ietf.org/rfc/rfc2119.txt).
 In decreasing order of requirement, these are:

 * ***required, must, must not, shall, shall not***
 * ***recommended, not recommended, should, should not***